1. What is Arctic Meetings?

 Tromsø has a subarctic climate with long winters and short summers.
 Winters are cold and have heavy snowfall but, owing to warm ocean currents, the temperatures are much milder than elsewhere at similar latitudes.
 In summer, the Midnight Sun can cause temperatures to reach 30 °C on some days but the July average is considerably lower at 13 °C.

-The Arctic Route takes you to various arctic destinations in Norway, Sweden and Finland all year round.
+The Arctic Route takes you to various arctic destinations in Norway, Sweden and Finland from 1 December - 31 March.

 The district buses run to most places in the Tromsø region, departing from Prostneset, the main bus terminal in Tromsø city center.
 Tickets can be bought on board (cash only), or you can easily download the “Troms Ticket App” and buy a ticket anywhere and anytime.
 This is the easiest and cheapest way to purchase a ticket.